 Take Interest in Each Other

-Find ways to learn about your students and let them learn about each other.
-This is both academically and personally.
-Genuine interest build connections.
+Find ways to learn about your students and them about each other.
+Genuine interest can build connections.

 - Share about yourself with anecdotes.
 Create a room that shows who you are.

 - Let students decorate their notebooks, desks, or lockers.
 Find ways that they can express who they are.

 - Use morning meetings to share and ask questions about each other.
 Check out Responsive Classroom for morning meeting ideas.

 Following up with students helps create trust, which is necessary for any healthy classroom community.
 Trust happens when we do what we say we will do.